Send bank transfers to Kenya

 - Sending reason.
 Please indicate whether it is “family or friend support,” “purchase of services,” “property payment,” or “sending fund to self”.

 Please ensure that all your recipient’s details are correct.
-Once you make the transaction, it’s difficult for us to amend or stop the transfer, although we will always try our best to do so.
+Once you make the transfer, it’s difficult for us to amend or stop the transfer, although we will always try our best to do so.